Treating Cancer With Integrative Medicine

 I also recommend seasoning food with ginger, garlic, onions, turmeric, drinking green tea, all of which have anti-inflammatory effects.
 If you drink alcohol, stick to red wine.
 Excessive alcohol consumption is a cancer risk, men who drink alcohol should limit themselves to a maximum of two drinks daily and women to a maximum of one.
 For women at risk for breast cancer, one drink a week is safest.

-What about IM strategies to counter the side effects of conventional cancer treatment?
+What about Integrative Medicine strategies to counter the side effects of conventional cancer treatment?

 I refer my patients to Traditional Chinese Medicine practitioners on the staff at the Osher Center.
 I believe that cancer patients treated concurrently with acupuncture tend to do better.
 In fact, the National Institutes of Health had a consensus conference on acupuncture in 1997 and found that it was useful in treating side effects of chemotherapy, including chemotherapy associated nausea and vomiting.
 I think it may also be useful for increasing energy, decreasing dry mouth and relieving hormonally induced hot flashes.
 Traditional Chinese Medicine is all about expelling evil and supporting good.
 Modern western medicine is mainly about expelling evil.
 I think my role as an integrative oncologist is to support the good as well as expelling the evil.

-You wrote about the uses of medical marijuana in cancer treatment and prevention.
+You wrote about the uses of medical cannabis in cancer treatment and prevention.
 What role do you see it playing in the future?

 Tell us about the importance of mind/body approaches in cancer treatment.